jtmenchaca/quickcompare/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of quickstats is to provide simple functionality to statistically compare two groups and output the results in a publication-ready table.
+The goal of quickstats is to simply and statistically compare columns by group and output the results in a publication-ready table.

 ## Installation